kulttuuri/github-automatic-invitation-accept/README.md

 # github-automatic-invitation-accept

 Ever needed to automatically accept invitations to Github repositories?
 With this script you can do that!

+This script uses official Github API to loop through any new invitations and automatically accepts them.

 ## Setting Up